oliviaseow/oliviaseow.github.io/_posts/2019-11-11-IDEO-colab-makeathon.md

 > CoLab is IDEO's platform for collaborative impact.
 We connect organizations to shape technology’s impact on the world.
 Together, we design the future.

-Over one fast-paced, jam-packed Saturday, tinkerers and innovators met at IDEO's San Francisco and Boston offices to take part in a full-day makeathon.
+Over one fast-paced, jam-packed Saturday, tinkerers and innovators met at IDEO's San Francisco and Boston offices to take part in this full-day makeathon.

-I was assigned to a group comprising two business students from UPenn, an industrial designer from SVA, and a business consultant from EY-Parthenon.
+I was assigned to a group comprising a business student from UPenn, an industrial designer from SVA, and a business consultant from EY-Parthenon.
 <br><br>

 # Designing for the workplace of the future in 5 hours!

 Each team was given a unique challenge, and ours was about helping employers create a venue for honest conversations about employee values - the workplace of the future!

 My team and I started by discussing the context and goals for our project.
 A few months ago, Amazon employees successfully organized Amazon's ambitious carbon reduction targets, aiming to achieve the goals of the Paris Accord a decade before schedule!
-We wanted to create a safe space for _all_ employees to voice out where their employers fail to meet their ethical expectations, and explore how employers can take action on the concerns of their workforce, rather than waiting for a strike to react.
+In a similar vein, we wanted to create a safe space for _all_ employees to voice out where their employers fail to meet their ethical expectations, and explore how employers can take action on the concerns of their workforce, rather than waiting for a strike to react.

 <center><img src="https://lh3.googleusercontent.com/KoYzlZXSP68srjHEZ8-Ogg6ZE0NpJQW-lKf5uu1IFUJHoplqVtoH-3UiKjTDr4irCmCXtvfuUMaEUS_Bdq_4KKWK7adeTHeIt-xJQ45diaopjpz4Mbdfb_duv_G8yLL7EELmkDjig1sg7DS71xbBgrKEtgzW-oPL63qsbxDze5wb4SV9tTA8korPwevOkrrcX5mngV8AFsgNOIQY-jtMm-2nCE3apSvYS2VYEj7CSxbzAsFO_toe9UczoEpjA99WODPFgUaea46098KWXnjjMwAcp5XdwepmXl5U9eBTu8xwYPb34ZMZwyHDalUblEkj7E8A3Y0iWP0q1-m07luICMu-LTrvRWMTnt9uzJ5GpsjuGnC1Qim7xruk3vLfIbmFTwD2Bx3_Jp3Gnq0rTr_FBzZx_CeN0FrX9JF9_gkg4RxcgsLM7NHIeEQlBZL_xYTZlj1SjhVEMHXfbxlSvNAkeD-FFzYH4SWqpr_eGO1gTkH-Sl0KdrBR_N_3DMCeizzAEzN4JFxiA_6VZJ0vUQrVGJi9DQO1wAaV9HFOx7uwKhvOTNM2AO11_-Yl9BQ8rhNol0WhXOI50UQVk5bYw12Zivo-JlK9do_AcXICA2mqVwlAx0TokoXOQod1R4Oij9S7Dyt6dmpSfHcQLjDUNmo5oB40jqR0EZsvLTulnfLzTLe7Kc6dyJHJ5Nsz1r8okq_2key9DHRwp0kMQJ71aRtcplHwBpBqd2UuJI1nNt6Dn-JF5gON=w960-h540-no" alt="makeathon brainstorming" width="600"></center><br>